ericom-gideon/docs/docs/getstarted/exporting_and_importing_postgresql_data.md

 The file downloaded will be in YYYY-MM-DDTIME.tar.gz format.
 Open the archived file and drill down until you get to the .sql file.

-#### Portal
+#### Dashboard

-This is as easy as the CLI, except you will have to log into Ninefold’s Portal.
+This is as easy as the CLI, except you will have to log into Ninefold’s dashboard.

 1. Log into Portal [https://portal.ninefold.com](https://portal.ninefold.com)
 2. Choose your App from the list > Database tab